-Changes To FHA Guidelines
+Changes To FHA Guidelines On Deferred Student Loans

-Changes To FHA Guidelines Taking Effect Soon:
+Changes To FHA Guidelines On Deferred Student Loans Taking Effect Soon:

 Below is the new FHA mortgage insurance premium charts that explains the upcoming changes to FHA guidelines that compares previous mortgage insurance premiums and the new mortgage insurance premiums.

-If you currently have a 15 year fixed rate FHA insured mortgage home loan with a Loan to Value of 78% or better, you do not have to pay FHA mortgage insurance anymore.
+- If you currently have a 15 year fixed rate FHA insured mortgage home loan with a Loan to Value of 78% or better, you do not have to pay FHA mortgage insurance anymore.

 Can FHA Mortgage Insurance Premiums Be Cancelled?

-- For all mortgages regardless of their amortization terms, any mortgage involving an original principal obligation (excluding financed Up-Front MIP (UFMIP)) less than or equal to 90 percent LTV, the annual MIP will have to be paid until the end of the mortgage term or for the first 11 years of the mortgage term, whichever occurs first.
+For all mortgages regardless of their amortization terms, any mortgage involving an original principal obligation (excluding financed Up-Front MIP (UFMIP)) less than or equal to 90 percent LTV, the annual MIP will have to be paid until the end of the mortgage term or for the first 11 years of the mortgage term, whichever occurs first.
+For any mortgage involving an original principal obligation (excluding financed UFMIP) with an LTV greater than 90 percent, FHA annual MIP will have to be paid until the end of the mortgage term or for the first 30 years of the term, whichever occurs first.

 For those home buyers whose goal is to buy a house this year, they need to take into account the above changes to FHA lending guidelines.